Your property lease informs you of your duties and responsibilities as a leaseholder and the Council's responsibilities to you as your landlord.

-Brentwood Borough Council will not get involved in any apportionment of outstanding service charges between Leaseholders and purchasers.
+We won't get involved in any apportionment of outstanding service charges between Leaseholders and purchasers.

-It is your responsibility to make sure that your Solicitor resolves this and having done so, retains sufficient monies for charges not yet billed.
+It's your responsibility to make sure that your Solicitor resolves this and having done so, retains sufficient monies for charges not yet billed.

 Right to buy discount repayment